On Running

 Roger Robinson On Running

 Roger Robinson's lifelong writings about running have made him one of the sport's admired authors internationally.
-His skills have earned two American awards for running journalism – the George Sheehan and RRCA Awards - while in his other home, New Zealand, his work has been included in the two significant sports anthologies, most recently the Awa Book of New Zealand Sports Writing (2010).
-His passion for running is matched by long experience of the whole range of the sport and deep knowledge of its long history, all put across in his famously lively and informative prose.
-But above all, readers enjoy the way he expresses what running means to many of them - its significance to each runner and to the modern world.
+His skills have earned three American awards for running journalism – the George Sheehan (2007), RRCA (2010), and Les Diven (2011) Awards - while in his other home, New Zealand, his work has been included in significant sports anthologies, most recently the Awa Book of New Zealand Sports Writing (2010).
+Most recently in USA, he was invited to contribute on "The Literature of Running" to the national literary magazine, World Literature in English (March 2012).
+His passion for running is matched by experience of the whole range of the sport and knowledge of its long history, all put across in his famously lively and informative prose.
+Roger describes his mission as "finding words to describe, analyze, and celebrate running, and identify how truly significant it is in the modern world."
+But he does more.
+One reader wrote, simply, "Your column on your return to running gave me the chills, and determined me to start running again after giving birth."

 For his most recent running publications also appearing in Running Times Online.